stormpath/stormpath-documentation/source/accnt_mgmt.rst

 This means that:

-- this Account Link will appear in both of these Accounts' ``linkedAccounts`` collections, and
+- this Account Link will appear in both of these Accounts' ``accountLinks`` collections, and
 - each Account will appear in the others ``linkedAccounts`` collection.

 .. note::